uhkniazi/CGraphClust/README.md

 # getSignificantClusters
 ## ARGS:
-the function will take the graph object, count matirx (rows are type 1 vertices e.g. genes), grouping factor (representing columns).
+the function will take the graph object, count matirx (rows are type 1 vertices e.g. genes), grouping factor (representing columns), p.cut = 0.001 (default), the p-value to use as cutoff
 ## DESC:
 The function calculates the marginal for each cluster using getClusterMarginal function.
 For each cluster and the groups in that cluster, using a non-informative prior distribution, 100000 samples are generated for each group (using f_lpostMean function).
 Using these simulated samples, a p-value is calculated by comparing the posterior distribution of the mean of the baseline group and a two sided test for means of the other groups.
-If a simulation p-value for any of the comparison is less than 0.001, than that cluster is marked as showing significant differences from the baseline.
+If a simulation p-value for any of the comparison is less than p.cut, than that cluster is marked as showing significant differences from the baseline.
 Each group mean for a cluster vector is used to calculate the group means and then the difference in the maximum and miminum mean to rank/sort the clusters on that.
 The return value is a list with the marginal matrix sorted on the ranking of clusters and the p values.
 ## RETS:
 list with significant clusters in matrix and p values